Foreign concessions in Tianjin: Belgian concession (1902–1931)

 The Belgian Concession was established in 1902 after Belgian envoy Maurice Joostens claimed the parcel in the negotiations following the defeat of the Boxer rebels.
 Located on the eastern bank of the Hai River (Hai He), the Belgian government and business community did not invest in development of the concession.
 The concession was nominal and of little value and an agreement to return the concession to China was signed in August 1929 and approved by the Belgian parliament in 1931.

 Much more important were contracts involving railways, electric power systems and tramways built and partly operated by Belgian private companies.
 In 1904, China and Belgium signed a contract with the Compagnie de tramways et d'éclairage de Tientsin, giving the company an official monopoly for 50 years over trams and electric lighting in the city.
 In 1906, with the opening of the first route of the tramway system, Tianjin became the first Chinese city to have a modern public transportation system (Shanghai had to wait until 1908 to get electric tramways).
 The supply of electricity and lighting and the trolley business were profitable ventures.
 By 1914, the network covered the Chinese city as well as the Austrian, French, Italian, Japanese and Russian concessions.

 The Compagnie de tramways et d'éclairage de Tientsin was taken over by the Japanese army in 1943 and the members of the Belgian staff, often with their families, were sent to internment camps.
 Following the end of World War II, the Chinese authorities took over the network.
-The Brussels-based company tried to get compensation, but the Chinese Revolution in 1949 left them without any indemnity.
+The Brussels-based company tried to get compensation, but the Chinese Communist Revolution in 1949 left them without any indemnity.
 Two more lines were built under Chinese administration, but the network was finally closed around 1972.